 - a.
 After the board has determined all best and fully qualified officers who should be recommended for promotion, it shall proceed to determine whether any of the recommended officers are of particular merit to be placed higher on the promotion list than their lineal number would place them.
-If the majority of the members of the board determine there are officers of particular merit, then the board must recommend those officers of particular merit be placed higher on the promotion list and the order in which they should be placed.
-If the majority of the members of the board determine there are no officers of particular merit, then the board may recommend no officers for merit-based reordering. - b.
+The officers recommended for merit-based reordering are, in the opinion of the majority of the members of the board, to be placed higher on the promotion list and in the order recommended; or, no officers are recommended for merit-based reordering, in the opinion of the majority of the members of the board. - b.
 A number not to exceed 15 percent of the total selections authorized for each grade and competitive category may be placed higher on the promotion list unless the number calculated is less than 1, in which case the number that may be placed higher on the promotion list is 1.
 The board may determine that no officers should be placed higher on the promotion list than their lineal number would place them. - c.
 Officers of particular merit are those officers whose records contain documented performance consistently superior to the performance of other officers recommended for promotion by this board. - d.
 No officer recommended for promotion shall be moved down on the promotion list except by insertion of the name of an officer of particular merit above that officer's name. - e.
 If the board recommends officers of particular merit be placed higher on the promotion list, then the board shall recommend the order in which those officers should be placed on the list.